kamilfilipek/Quaternions-implementation-python/README.md

-# Quaternions mplementation in Python
+# Quaternions basic operations implementation in Python

 Where $x = 0$, evaluate $x + 1$